Kahan Singh Nakai: Chief of the Nakai Misl

 After his father's death in 1807, he was assisted by his uncle, Khazan Singh in affair of the states.
 One of the first tasks he did was to re-conquer Pakpattan.

 After Ranjit Singh had declared himself the Maharaja of Punjab in 1801 he had kept consolidating majority of the Misls.
 The ambitious Maharaja had been eyeing the Nakai territory, but had spared it till the death of Sardar Gyan Singh in 1807.
 But soon after suggested Sardar Kahan Singh, who succeeded his father as the sixth chief of the Nakais to join the Lahore Darbar, which the proud newly crowned Nakai chief steadily refused to obligate.
 The Nakai territory situated between Multan and Kasur and not wanting to lose territory to the Afghan Nawab Muzaffar Khan, Ranjit Singh was adamant on acquiring the Nakai territory.

 Despite being the Sardar of the Nakais, Sardar Kahn Singh carried out tasks given to him by his uncle, Ranjit Singh.
 In 1811, he was sent to Multan to obtain tribute(taxes) from Muzaffar Khan on behalf of the Lahore Durbar.
 Meanwhile, Ranjit Singh sent Kharak Singh, then the Crown Prince, to annex all the Nakai territories; Sardar Kahan Singh came back from Multan to find Kharak Singh has taken over his misl.
 Diwan Hakim Rai, the administer of the Nakai Chief, immediately approached Ranjit Singh with the request that it was not proper for the Lahore forces to take military action against his nephew's misl.
-Sohan Lai Suri notes that the Maharaja, very poliety, said "I have nothing to do in this matter, Kunwar Kharak Singh is the maternal grandson of the Nakais and only he knows as to what is to be done."Sardar Kahan Singh didn't protest and power was successfully transited to Kharak Singh.
+Sohan Lai Suri notes that the Maharaja, very politely, said "I have nothing to do in this matter, Kunwar Kharak Singh is the maternal grandson of the Nakais and only he knows as to what is to be done."Sardar Kahan Singh didn't protest and power was successfully transited to Kharak Singh.